matrefeytontias/nKaruga-deprecated-Nspire-version-/README.md

 nKaruga
 =======

 A clone of Treasure's *Ikaruga* for TI-Nspire calculators.
-Of course, this is still in early beta stages.
+Of course, this is still in beta stages.
+Source is available at https://github.com/matrefeytontias/nKaruga

 Building
 ========